walter-juan/compose-icon-collections/README.md

 The [Update icons](.github/workflows/update-icons.yml) Workflow will update the icons automatically every 2 weeks.
 Right now, it only updates icons that have GitHub releases, so there are some icons that should be updated manually

+Typically, all icon download tasks retrieve icons from GitHub releases.
+However, there are a few exceptions:

+- `boxicons`: Downloads icons directly from the main branch.
+- `ionicons`: Uses a custom `afterDownload` function to categorize icons.
+Additionally, there is an issue with the `Square` value from `StrokeCap` in the generated image vectors.
+This must be manually replaced with `StrokeCap.Square` to avoid conflicts with an icon named `Square`.
+- `fontawesome`: Implements a custom `iconNameTransformer` to handle conflicts between the `FontAwesome` icon and its accessor name.

 ## Development